tlevine/www.thomaslevine.com/content/!/world-data-world/index.md

 of pants and that that data could be converted into a slice of apple pie.
 But for many people, it is not common sense.
 I think this is a particularly important concept to convey if we want to teach data literacy (or whatever you want to call it).
-So now I'll talk about some ways that we might teach this concept.
+I remarked that a lot of my activities surround this idea, so I

 ## What is data?
 People use the word "data" to mean everything, so I never really know